-It’s a cultural phenomenon that has genuinely changed the way we live, made its owner an estimated $75 billion to date and even spanned a critically acclaimed Hollywood movie about its creation.
-Perhaps unsurprisingly, then, it also turns out that Facebook is a pretty good place to work!
+It’s a cultural phenomenon that has changed the way we live, made its owner a billionaire and spanned a Hollywood movie about its creation.
+Perhaps unsurprisingly, then, it turns out that Facebook is also a pretty good place to work!

-Indeed, as well as being renowned for its world-class perks (including, for example, a $4,000 cash gift for expectant parents), the social media giant gives employees the opportunity to work with cutting-edge technology under one of the most innovative minds in the world; little wonder that it consistently ranks so highly in various job satisfaction lists.
+Indeed, as well as being renowned for its world-class perks, the social media giant gives employees the opportunity to work with cutting-edge technology under one of the most innovative minds in the world.
+It’s no wonder that it consistently ranks so highly in various job satisfaction lists!

-Yet with such glittering endorsements comes an inevitable downside for any potential candidates; competition for jobs is ferocious.
-One employee, for example, went through a staggering 17 rounds of interviews before securing a role, while in 2014 the company received over 250,000 applications for its 330 job openings.
+Yet with such glittering endorsements comes an inevitable downside for applicants; competition for jobs is ferocious.
+One employee, for example, went through a staggering 17 rounds of interviews before securing a role, while the company received over 250,000 applications for its 330 job openings in 2014.

-The first step to take is to look for a position that you are suitable for.
+The first step is to look for a position that you’re suitable for.
 Although there are various external job search resources that advertise roles, it makes sense to go straight to the horse’s mouth.
 Luckily, Facebook posts all its global current internship vacancies in one place.

-The large majority of Facebook’s 12-week internship roles are technical and typically require applicants to be pursuing relevant degrees at postgraduate level (although there are exceptions — engineering interns at the data centre facility only require a high school diploma, for example).
-For most roles, knowledge of programming languages and research or previous experience in a similar position is also preferred.
+The large majority of Facebook’s 12-week internship roles are technical and typically require applicants to be pursuing relevant degrees at postgraduate level (although there are exceptions — engineering interns at the data center facility only require a high school diploma, for example).
+For most roles, knowledge of programming languages and research or relevant work experience is preferred.

-Make sure you carefully research and understand the eligibility criteria for the position that you are interested in before you apply; there are currently roles available in the following departments:
+Before you apply, make sure you carefully read and understand the criteria for the position you’re interested in.
+Currently, there are roles available in the following departments:

 - AI Research